felixlopz/hubrise-test-task/content/apps/orderlord/en/overview.md

 OrderLord provides point of sale (EPOS), delivery management (DMS) and kitchen display (KDS) solutions.

 The OrderLord EPOS is optimised for handling orders from food delivery and online ordering platforms in an efficient and seamless way.
 At the same time, it offers advanced reporting and analytics functionalities to track the performance of your business.

 ---

-**IMPORTANT NOTE**: The OrderLord EPOS app is not available in the French market due to legal reasons.
-However, customers in France can still use the DMS and KDS apps.
+**IMPORTANT NOTE**: The OrderLord delivery management (DMS) and kitchen display (KDS) solutions can be used in the French market however their EPOS has not been certified for French rules and regulations.

 ---